stevenknox/GenericApi/README.md

 # Generic WebAPI and Repository for AspNetCore

-> Please note this is still in active development and hasn't been tested enough yet for Production systems.
-Currently perfect for prototyping and if you encounter any problems please open an issue or create a pull request.

 Middleware to dynamically generate WebAPI controllers and Repository Layer for any Model that has been registered as a DBSet in EFCore.
 Simply decorate your Model class or inherit from a base GenericModel class, register the middleware in your startup class and it will create full a full API with the underlying CRUD repository layer.